mlhawks12/rcos-status-updates/fall_2018/week_01.md

 > Examples:
 > Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions

+Last Week, Met with PHD student to discuss the synthetic Data Vault.
+Watch videos on neural network.
+Looked through the PHD's code base

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

 > Examples: New Bugs to be fixed, Design choices

+Learn more about Neural Networks and Machine Learning and try to get a better idea of the workflow for the private data service

 ## Anything Blocking?